raimohanska/Monads/README.md

 Bring your own Haskell compilers!
 But don't worry, you can do this online
 too: http://www.compileonline.com/compile_haskell_online.php or http://haskellonline.org/

 My presentation can be viewed [here](http://raimohanska.github.io/Monads).
+See [presentation](presentation) directory for more details.

 There are 4 little excercises we do during the presentation.
 Solutions to those can be found [here](examples/exercises).